Exploring CP phase in $\tau$-lepton Yukawa coupling in Higgs decays at the LHC: Results

-For each distribution shown in the Fig.~\ref{fig:dist_obs_cth}, we define a corresponding asymmetry as follows \beq A_i=\frac{1}{\mathcal N_{\rm tot}} \left[\mathcal N(\cos\theta_i<0)-\mathcal N(\cos\theta_i>0)\right] \eeq where $\mathcal N_{\rm tot}$ is the total number of events.
+where $\sigma_{\rm NP}$, $\sigma_{\rm bckg}$, $A_{\theta_i}^{\rm NP}$ and $A_{\theta_i}^{\rm bckg}$ are the contributions to new physics (NP) cross section, background cross section, asymmetry due to NP and asymmetry due to SM backgrounds respectively.
+From the Eqns. \ref{Asym_tot}, we can see that the effect of the background contribution to the asymmetry is to reduce the magnitude of $R$ and thus reducing the sensitivity of NP contribution to the asymmetry.

 We also study the behavior of these asymmetries as a function of CP phase $\alpha$.
 These asymmetries have been displayed in the right panels of Fig.~\ref{fig:dist_obs_cth} for observables $\mathcal O_{1,2,3,4}$ respectively.
 The blue (solid) curve for the asymmetry in the figure denote the truth-level scenario assuming that information regarding the tau momenta is fully known.
 The green (dash-dotted) curve denote the case where the tau momenta have been reconstructed using the formalism discussed in section \ref{sec:reconstruction}.
 The magenta (dotted) curve is obtained when the reconstruction of tau moments is performed along with the smeared primary vertex and thus presents the most realistic estimation of the asymmetry in an actual LHC environment.

 From the plots of asymmetries, we find that the asymmetry is vanishing for a CP conserving scenario ($\alpha=0$ or $\pi/2$) resulting from a symmetric $\cos\theta_i$ distribution.
 For a maximally CP violating scenario ($\alpha=\pi/4$), the asymmetry is the largest for the observable $\mathcal O_3$ with the value $\sim 33\%$ (at truth-level) while observables $\mathcal O_{2,4}$ also provide the modest asymmetry of $\sim 25\%$.
 Also, the slopes of the asymmetries are fairly steep showing a good sensitivity to the measurement of CP phase $\alpha$.
 However, at the realistic scenario (after the reconstruction of taus momenta and smeared primary vertex), the asymmetry drops somewhat as can be seen from the figure.
 Nevertheless, asymmetries are significant enough to provide stringent bounds on the CP angle $\alpha$.